ESR-NZ/GenomicsNarrativeSARSCoV2/narratives/GenomicsNarrativeSARSCoV2_aotearoa-border-incursions.md

 dataset: "http://localhost:4000/community/ESR-NZ/GenomicsNarrativeSARSCoV2/aotearoa-border-incursions"
 date: June 2020
 abstract: "
-This is an [interactive Nextstrain narrative](https://docs.nextstrain.org/en/latest/guides/communicate/narratives-intro.html) which is a companion to the scientific paper [Douglas et al., medRxiv (2021)](https://www.medrxiv.org/content/10.1101/2021.05.13.21257194v1.full.pdf+html)).
-We recount the thirteen community outbreaks since the virus was successfully eliminated in May 2020, and reflect on how genomics played a vital role in understanding, managing and containing these incursions.
+This is an [interactive Nextstrain narrative](https://docs.nextstrain.org/en/latest/guides/communicate/narratives-intro.html) which is a companion to the scientific paper [Douglas et al., EID, (2021)](https://wwwnc.cdc.gov/eid/article/27/9/21-1097_article)).
+We recount the thirteen community outbreaks from when the virus was successfully eliminated in May 2020 to June 2021, and reflect on how genomics played a vital role in understanding, managing and containing these incursions.

-There have been thirteen known COVID-19 community outbreaks in Aotearoa New Zealand since the virus was first eliminated in May 2020, two of which led to stay-at-home orders being issued by health officials.
-These outbreaks originated at the border; via returnees, airline workers, and cargo vessels.
+Of the thirteen COVID-19 community outbreaks we look at, two led to stay-at-home orders being issued by health officials.
+All outbreaks originated at the border; via returnees, airline workers, and cargo vessels.
 With a public health system informed by real-time viral genome sequencing, which typically had complete genomes within 12 hours after a community-based positive COVID-19 test, outbreaks were well-contained.
 These incursions resulted in a total of 225 community cases,  which unfortunately led to three deaths.
 Real-time genomics was a vital piece of information for establishing links between cases when epidemiological data could not be obtained or was inconclusive, genomics also assisted in the identification of different origins for concurrent outbreaks.
-By combining epidemiological and sequencing data we reconstruct the viral transmission history .
-In the following pages we recount the thirteen community outbreaks and demonstrate how genomics played a vital role in containing them.
 "
 ---

 # [Compassionate Exemption Cases](http://localhost:4000/community/ESR-NZ/GenomicsNarrativeSARSCoV2/aotearoa-border-incursions?f_outbreak=Compassionate)

 After 24 days without any recorded cases in the community or at the border, and one week after the whole of Aotearoa had moved down to Alert Level 1, two cases were identified in the community.
-They had arrived on 7 June 2020 and were granted a compassionate exemption to exit managed isolation and quarantine (MIQ) facility earlier in order to attend a funeral on 13 June.
+They had arrived on 7 June 2020 and were granted a compassionate exemption to exit a managed isolation and quarantine (MIQ) facility early in order to attend a funeral on 13 June.
 The conditions of the exemption required them to self-isolate as far as possible while travelling and to get tested.

-They both tested positive for COVID-19 on June 16.
+On June 16, they both tested positive.
 Within one day, complete viral genome sequencing confirmed that the two cases shared a single origin.
 These genomes are coloured in green on the phylogenetic tree highlighted on the right.

-Although there were no secondary infections, concern for public health saw the New Zealand Defence Force put in charge of managing MIQ facilities, no returnees being allowed to leave MIQ without first returning a negative test, and the end of compassionate exemptions from most of the MIQ requirements.
+Although there were no secondary infections, concern for public health saw the New Zealand Defence Force put in charge of managing MIQ facilities, no returnees being allowed to leave MIQ without first returning a negative test, and the end of most compassionate exemptions from MIQ requirements.

 # [Auckland August Lockdown](http://localhost:4000/community/ESR-NZ/GenomicsNarrativeSARSCoV2/aotearoa-border-incursions?f_outbreak=Auckland%20August&label=internal:mar27)